phalcon/documentation/docs/filter-validation.md

             "messageType"          => "Allowed file types are :types", "maxResolution"        => "800x600",
-            "messageMaxResolution" => "Max resolution of :field is :resolution", ]
+            "messageMaxResolution" => "Max resolution of :field is :resolution", "aspectRatio"          => "16x9",
+            "messageAspectRatio"   => "Aspect ratio of :field has to be :ratio", ]
     )
 );